tintinrevient/not-doing-excel/README.md

 ## Query the data

-Option 1: You can query the data in Superset via http://localhost:8088/sqllab/:
+<ins>Option 1</ins>: You can query the data in Superset via http://localhost:8088/sqllab/:

 ![superset](pix/superset.png)

-Option 2: You can query the data in Jupyter via a link that you can find by `docker logs jupyter_notebook`, which looks like http://127.0.0.1:8888/lab?token=xxx.
+<ins>Option 2</ins>: You can query the data in Jupyter via a link that you can find by `docker logs jupyter_notebook`, which looks like http://127.0.0.1:8888/lab?token=xxx.
 The example code is [in this link](notebooks/test.ipynb).

 ## Follow-up questions